When you reference a PHP class that is defined outside the current file, PhpStorm locates the class definition and lets you do one of the following:

 If your project is under version control, you can instruct PhpStorm to optimize imports in modified files before committing them to VCS.

-In the Before commit area of the Commit Changes dialog, select the Optimize imports checkbox.
+Click and in the commit message area, select the Optimize imports checkbox.